KacperBialy/CaloriesTracker/.ai/prd.md

   1. The API accepts a POST request with text like "chicken 200g and rice 100g".
   2. The system correctly parses the text, identifying two products: "chicken" (200g) and "rice" (100g).
   3. Calorie and macronutrient data are retrieved for each product.
-  4. Each product is saved as a separate record in the database, associated with the authenticated user and the current date.
+  4. Each product is saved as a separate record in the database (US-001), associated with the authenticated user and the current date.
   5. The API returns a success response containing a summary of the added products.

 ### US-004